SergeiSemenkov/eMondrian/README.md

 The main feature of this version is support of ADOMD.NET and Excel clients.

+Visit [eMondrian project site](https://sergeisemenkov.github.io/eMondrian/) for more information and documentation.

 ## Deployment
 1. Download *dist/emondrian.war* file.
 2. Copy *emondrian.war* file to *webapps* directory of your java server (Apache Tomcat, Jetty, Tiny Java Web Server).